determined-ai/determined/examples/integrations/hf_trainer_api/README.md

 of `const.yaml`.
 For instance, to use DeepSpeed, run

 ```
-det experiment create deepspeed.yaml . --include ../det_callback.py
+det experiment create deepspeed.yaml .
 ```

-The deepspeed configuration can be changed by altering the `hyperparameters.deepspeed_config` entry of the `deepspeed.yaml` config, as well as the corresponding line in the `entrypoing`.
+The deepspeed configuration can be changed by altering the `hyperparameters.deepspeed_config` entry of the `deepspeed.yaml` config, as well as the corresponding line in the `entrypoint`.
 The default configuration is `ds_configs/ds_config_stage_1.json`.

 One can also use Determined's DeepSpeed Autotune functionality to autotmatically optimize the DeepSpeed settings.
-From either subdirectory, run the following script:
+From either subdirectory, DeepSpeed parameters can be tuned to maximize the model FLOPs via the ASHA algorithm by run the following script, for instance:

 ```
-python3 -m determined.pytorch.dsat deepspeed.yaml .
+python3 -m determined.pytorch.dsat asha deepspeed.yaml .
 ```

-## Results

-Training the image classification model with the hyperparameter settings in `const.yaml` should yield a validation accuracy of ~96% after 3 epochs.
+See (#TODO: link docs here) for more on the available DeepSpeed Autotuning options.